taldatech/soft-intro-vae-pytorch/README.md

 ## Prerequisites

-* For your convenience, we provide an `environemnt.yml` file which install the required packages in a `conda` environment name `torch`.
+* For your convenience, we provide an `environemnt.yml` file which installs the required packages in a `conda` environment name `torch`.
     * Use the terminal or an Anaconda Prompt and run the following command `conda env create -f environment.yml`.
 * For Style-SoftIntroVAE, more packages are required, and we provide them in the `style_soft_intro_vae` directory.